12 Highest-Paying Side Hustles That Won’t Burn You Out

 Where to find gigs: Pitch restaurant owners directly via email, Instagram, or Google Business Messages.
 Join local business Facebook groups or walk into independent cafés to introduce yourself.

-How to Start a Profitable Side Hustle
+How to Start a Profitable Side Hustle That Isn't Exhausting

 We actually created a free Side Hustle Quiz to help you decide what to do and how to do it. 👇

 Don’t sell yourself short on your pay either.
 Prioritize gigs that pay $20/hr or more (or what best matches your market rate) and allow you to work flexible hours without sacrificing your mental health.
-You know yourself best – so do what feels right.
+You know yourself best, so do what feels right.

 If this guide helps you land a higher-paying job, let us know!
 Send us an email ➡️ hello@salarytransparentstreet.com

-For more Salary Transparent Street resources:
+For more Salary Transparent Resources: